Alpha-Blend-Interactive/docs/docs/cck/lua/api/avatar-api.md

 - AvatarID
   - `Unique identifier for the avatar.
 Retrieves the avatar's asset object ID.`
+- IsLoaded
+  - `Returns whether the avatar is loaded or not.`
 - Height
   - `Returns the height of the avatar.`

-## **Methods**

-## Humanoid
 - IsHuman
   - `Checks if the animator's avatar is humanoid.`

+## **Methods**

+## Bones
 - HasBone(HumanBodyBones humanBone)
   - `Checks if the specified human body bone is present in the avatar.`
 - GetBonePosition(HumanBodyBones humanBone)